 Who we are

 AAHOA is the largest hotel owners association in the world.
-The more than 16,000 AAHOA members own almost 1 in every 2 hotels in the United States.
-With billions of dollars in property assets and hundreds of thousands of employees, AAHOA members are core economic contributors in virtually every community in the United States.
-As an association, AAHOA is a proud defender of free enterprise and the foremost current-day example of realizing the American Dream.
+The more than 17,700 AAHOA members own almost one in every two hotels in the United States.
+With billions of dollars in property assets and hundreds of thousands of employees, AAHOA members are core economic contributors in virtually every community.
+AAHOA is a proud defender of free enterprise and the foremost current-day example of realizing the American dream.

 What we do